mamatoad/soccer-records/README.md

 To deploy the REST client, run "mvn tomcat7:run" from the soccer-records-rest-client directory.

 The REST client will be accessible at http://localhost:8088/soccer-records-rest-client/

+## Security:

+To login for the first time, use username "admin" and password "password".
+This account is created at the time of first login and its password can be changed subsequently.
+The admin creates new users in the system with admin or user privileges.